ornladios/ADIOS2/docs/user_guide/source/components/engine.rst

 .. danger::
    The default behavior of adios2 Put and Get calls IS NOT synchronized, but rather deferred.
 It's actually the opposite of MPI_Put and more like MPI_rPut.
    Do not assume the data pointer is usable after a Put and Get, before EndStep, Close or the corresponding PerformPuts/PerformGets.
-   Be SAFE and use the adios2::Mode::Sync in the 3rd argument.
+   Be SAFE and consider using the adios2::Mode::Sync in the 3rd argument.
+Avoid using TEMPORARIES, r-values, and out-of-scope variables in Deferred mode.

 Available Engines